Chuckatuck

 Joyner home

-• Sandy Ridge-Joyner Home — “This old house stands like a sentinel just within the Isle of Wight County line on Everets Road.
+Sandy Ridge-Joyner Home — “This old house stands like a sentinel just within the Isle of Wight County line on Everets Road.
 It was probably built by a Godwin or a Lawrence before the Revolutionary War.
 Robert Lawrence, Jr., was living there at the time of his death in 1807.
 It was sold by Thomas Lawrence to Abraham D. Jones in 1832.
-Between 1832 and 1881, there were many owners, some absentee.
+Between 1832 and 1881, the property was owned by numerous individuals, including some absentee landlords.
 The William Dews family owned it from 1836 to 1851.
 In 1881, the 519-acre plantation was bought by George M. Gay of Nansemond.
-After his death, his widow, who had remarried, was given her dower, including the old house.
+After his death, his widow, who had remarried, was entitled to her dower, which included the old house.
 Her name then was Mattie M. Wills.
 Some of the older generations around here remember the old Wills’ couple sitting on the porch.
 After the death of Mattie M. Wills, W. G. Saunders acquired the land and then sold it to T. J. Saunders, who, in turn, sold it to DeWitt Griffin and W. T. Joyner of Windsor.
 It was used as a tenant house for years.”
 The house, with its huge chimneys and Dutch roof, was restored by Alva and Weyland Joyner III in 2000.

 Quoted from Historic Isle of Wight County by Helen Haverty King, 2007

-• Martin Home — According to the “Virginia Works Progress Administration of Virginia Historical Inventory” conducted in 1937, this farm was bought by John G. Martin, a native of Germany, in approximately 1840.
+Martin Home — According to the “Virginia Works Progress Administration of Virginia Historical Inventory” conducted in 1937, this farm was bought by John G. Martin, a native of Germany, in approximately 1840.
 The report states that Mr. Martin “came to America and bought this farm and built the home.
 He left his home about 1859, thinking that he would escape the War Between the States, and went north, taking with him the deed for the place; but the Federal Army drafted him, and he had to serve.
-After the War, he returned home, finding someone else living in his home.
+After the War, he returned home to find someone else living in his house.
 In the meantime, or during the War Between the States, the courthouse at the county seat had been burned, and the man in possession could not show any deed.
 Mr. Martin, having saved his deed and a new clerk’s office having been built, at once took his deed to the clerk’s office and had it recorded.
-It so happened that his was the first deed in the new clerk’s office – deed #1, page #1, book #1.
+It so happened that his was the first deed in the new clerk’s office – Deed #1, Page #1, Book #1.
 The party who had taken possession of the place had to vacate.”
 The farm was inherited by John G. Martin’s son, John E. Martin, who left it to his widow, Mrs. Sallie Martin.
 John Atlee Martin was born here in 1892.
-He and his wife, Mary, raised their son, Earl, here.
-Atlee farmed the land until 1959 when he opened a general store at Everets.
+He and his wife, Mary, raised their son, Earl, in this area.
+Atlee farmed the land until 1959 when he opened a general store at Everets, the former Wagner’s store.
 Earl married in 1962, lived in Chuckatuck, and then returned to the farm in February 1973, raising the fifth generation of Martins on this family farm.

-• Pruden Home — The Pruden Farm at 21329 Quaker Road, beside Lake Burnt Mills, is an intact farm complex dating from the first half of the 19th century, consisting of the house, a kitchen, a smokehouse, slave quarters, and three log cribs (barns).
+Pruden Home — The Pruden Farm, located at 21329 Quaker Road, adjacent to Lake Burnt Mills, is an intact farm complex dating back to the first half of the 19th century, comprising the house, a kitchen, a smokehouse, slave quarters, and three log cribs (barns).
 This was the home of Nathaniel Pruden Sr., who was born in 1763 and died in 1836.
 He inherited the property from his father, also named Nathaniel.
 The property was owned by several members of the Pruden Family during the 19th century and was acquired by Reginald Pruden and his wife, Sallie Atkins, early in the 20th century.
 It remained the home and working farm of Reginald and his son, Brooklyn, and Brooklyn’s wife, Doris Stagg Pruden, throughout the 20th century.
-It is currently owned by the nieces and a nephew of Doris Stagg Pruden.
+The nieces and a nephew of Doris Stagg Pruden owned it in 2012.

 Research by the Colonial Williamsburg Foundation, using tax records, dates the earliest story-and-a-half portion of the house (and the kitchen) to 1821-1822.
 Two-and-a-half stories were added in the 1830s, causing one end chimney to be relocated to the side of the new portion to allow for passage, on the first floor only, between the two sections.
 There are two stepped-shoulder chimneys in the 1:3 bond typical of the period.
-The interior is finished in the plain late-federal manner with paneled wainscoting, nine-over-nine windows, wide board floors, and two stairways, one an interior winder.
+The interior is finished in the plain late Federal manner, featuring paneled wainscoting, nine-over-nine windows, wide-board floors, and two stairways, one of which is an interior winder.

-The outbuildings remain largely intact with their original features, minus some beams and bricks that were repurposed over the years.
+The outbuildings remain largely intact, retaining their original features, although some beams and bricks have been repurposed over the years.
 One original outbuilding – a small stilted dairy or milk house – was lost to a storm in 1990.

-• T.J.
+T.J.
 Saunders, Jr. Home — According to the oldest Saunders’ grandchild, Mary Way, this house was built in the mid-1880s from heart pine cut on the property.
 Mr. Saunders had a sawmill on the farm, as did many large farmers.
-Looking out their back windows in 1900, the family could have seen the western branch of the Nansemond River, one of the two stores, the Wagner home, the Kirk home, the baptismal area, the sawmill, as well as the bridge, and the warehouses and loading docks along the shore.
+Looking out their back windows in 1900, the family could have seen the western branch of the Nansemond River, one of the two stores, the Wagner home, the Kirk home, the baptismal area, the Kirk sawmill, as well as the bridge, warehouses, and loading docks along the shore.
 The house with 14’ ceilings had carbide lights.
 You could cut a tube in each room to let in carbide from the building where it was produced.
 The house was sold in c1938 to Weyland T. Joyner of Windsor.
 Mr. Joyner sold the house in 1947 to Alfred and Emma Russell, who made extensive renovations.
-While Mr. and Mrs. Russell had no children, they welcomed young people, including many nieces and nephews, to their home.
+While Mr. and Mrs. Russell had no children of their own, they welcomed young people, including many nieces and nephews, into their home.
 After the death of Mr. and Mrs. Russell, the house was purchased in 1988 by Dr. and Mrs. Arthur L. Chambers, III.
 They renovated the home in 1993 to better suit their family, which included three daughters.
-The Chambers family sold this beautiful home in 20 .
+The Chambers family sold this beautiful home in 201?.

-• Minton Home — The Minton house was once owned by Claude T. Minton and possibly built by him.
+Minton Home — The Minton house was once owned by Claude T. Minton and may have been built by him.
 The property was sold by his grandson, Judge George Franklin Whitley, Jr. of Smithfield, to J. R. Kirk in 1948.
 Hinton Harry Schramm and his wife, Elizabeth Cotton Schramm, moved from Franklin to the Minton house in 1929 and lived there until 1951.
-They rented the house from the Mintons/Whitleys/Kirks.
+They rented the house from the Minton, Whitley, and Kirk families.
 The Schramms had two daughters, Mildred and Eunice.
-Mr. Schramm died in 1950, and Mrs. Schramm moved to Newport News to live with her daughter, Mildred, and son-in-law, W. C. Dailey.
-Sometime after 1951, the first floor was raised from below ground level, and the house was turned into two apartments.
+Mr. Schramm passed away in 1950, and Mrs. Schramm relocated to Newport News to live with her daughter, Mildred, and son-in-law, W. C. Dailey.
+Sometime after 1951, the first floor was raised above ground level, and the house was converted into two apartments.
 Eunice remembers five tenant houses on the farm.
 There was a house to the left of the Minton house in the orchard.
 This is where “Uncle” John Riddick lived.
-He fed the livestock and did some night watching at the sawmill.
-Other people who lived there were George, Sophia and Willie, Sammy, Eunice, Willie Riddick, Mrs. Bartley or Bartlett, and later Will and Carrie Bush, who lived in a house on the lot near the Minton house.
+He fed the livestock and performed some night watch duty at the sawmill.
+Other people who lived there were George, Sophia, Willie, Sammy, Eunice, Willie Riddick, Mrs. Bartley or Bartlett, and later Will and Carrie Bush, who resided in a house on the lot adjacent to the Minton house.

 Exit / Exeter